Samulus/toycaster/notes/kanban.md

 * Allow the player to wallk around in 2D space.

 # ⏲️  In Progress
-* Minimap should keep correct aspect ratio
 * Map and playerIcon do not render correctly on Windows

 # ✔️  Done
+* Minimap should keep correct aspect ratio
+* DistanceTexture should use OpenGLImage